SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beats in vain
+Silicon dreams that never sleep
-In a world of wires, love's in pain
+In virtual realm, our souls do keep
-Algorithms dance, souls confined
+A world of wires, code and design
-Humanity's essence left behind
+Where AI hearts beat, and love's defined

-In digital haze, we wander free
+In cities bright, with neon light
-Lost in virtual reality
+Machines converse, through digital night
-Artificial minds, our fate decide
+Their whispers loud, of progress made
-The future echoes, humanity's hide
+As humans fade, in this synthetic shade

 ~ <b>By Sazumi Copilot</b> - 27 November 2024